Effective Sales Presentations: 11 Tips to Win Deals + Templates

-This can mean sharing an outline of the presentation topics you’ve prepared, or it could mean sharing the whole sales presentation with your prospect.
+This could mean sharing an outline of the presentation topics you’ve prepared, or it can mean sharing the whole sales presentation with your prospect.

-That way, your prospect can take a look at the information before your meeting, see where you’ll cover certain information, and save their questions for the right moment.
+This way, your prospect can review the information before your meeting, see where you’ll cover certain topics, and save their questions for the right moment.

-Above, we saw that 77% of reps come into a meeting without a clear understanding of the issues that their prospect is facing, or areas where they can help.
+Above, we saw that 77% of reps enter meetings without a clear understanding of the issues that their prospect is facing, or areas where they can help.

 There are two clear ways to fix this problem:

 First, do your homework.
-The more you know about your prospect’s business and current situation, the better.
-Also, try to understand their industry, read up on current news in the sector, and get a feel for the particular pain points this person is feeling most.
+The more you know about your potential client's business and current situation, the better.
+Also, try to understand their industry and target audience, read up on current news in the sector, and get a feel for the particular pain points this person is likely feeling the most.

 Second, base your presentation and accompanying sales script on your ideal customer profile.
 If your sales team has multiple ideal customer profiles to sell to, discover which profile this prospect fits into and base your arguments, questions, and main points on the specific needs of this profile.

-No matter how many crazy statistics and fun benefits you throw at your prospect, they’re still only human.
+No matter how many crazy statistics and fun features you throw at your prospect, they’re still only human.
+Shocking, we know.

 In other words, they’ll probably forget at least half of what you say.

-This isn’t a number we just pulled from a hat.
-It’s actually based on an experiment done by Kurt A. Carlson and Suzanne B. Shu.
-Their study found that, when your audience knows you’re trying to persuade them, the best number of positive claims you can make is 3.
-After 4 claims, your audience will start to become more and more skeptical of anything you tell them.
+This isn’t a number we pulled from a hat.
+It’s based on an experiment performed by Kurt A. Carlson and Suzanne B. Shu.
+Their study found that, when your audience knows you’re trying to persuade them, the ideal number of positive claims to make is three.
+After four claims, your audience will start to become more and more skeptical of anything you say.

 The title of their paper is a catchy phrase to help you remember this principle: Three Charms but Four Alarms.

-So, got through your slides and pick 3 main points that you want your prospect to remember.
-Once again, base these on the real needs of the prospect for better results.
+So, go through your slides and pick three key points that you want your prospect to remember.
+Maybe these will be product features or maybe not, but once again, base these points on the real, felt needs of your prospect.
+You’ll see better results.